fpalsson/com.fp.advanced-scheduler/README.md

 Make sure the HTML GUI for editing settings is user friendly and looking nice.
 Today margins and similar is bananas! :-)

+Input validation.

+Making sure offsets that cross day limits from previous or following day are handeled.

 LOTS AND LOTS OF TESTING.

 Build (needs more work):